divija123/demo-repo/README.md

 #Demo for GIT

-Some sort of useful information is provided for GIT and it is very useful tutorial.
+Some sort of useful information is provided for GIT and it is very useful tutorial!